plumvillage/newsletter/src/2024/en/articles/su-ong--love-is-the-answer.md

 author: An Interview with Thay
 ---

 <p class="editors-preface">This is an abridged excerpt from a “lost” interview conducted by Jo Confino (working for the Guardian at the time) in 2012 with Thay at the Toadskin Hut in Son Ha Monastery.
-The entire interview is available on the Plum Village Podcast, "The Way Out is In," episode #47 aired on 21 March 2023.</p>
+The entire interview is available on the Plum Village Podcast, “The Way Out is In,” episode #47 aired on 21 March 2023.</p>

 {% image "article2024/Done-interview-with-thay/TNH - spain2014 (2).jpg" %}